How to Reset Tire Pressure Light

 What Does a Flashing Tire Pressure Light Mean?

 The sensors in tire pressure monitoring systems are often battery-powered.
 If you notice a flashing TPMS light, the battery probably needs to be replaced or there’s a problem with the sensors.
+If you decide to solve this problem by yourself, the tire’s sensor is attached to the inner part of the rim.
 Triple J Saipan’s service center on Saipan can diagnose any issues with your TPMS, and get it functioning optimally.

 Triple J Saipan is one of the most trusted Saipan tire shops, and we’ve seen just about everything that can go wrong with a TMPS.
 The truth is that, if you’re having trouble with your tire pressure light, it may simply be that your tires are having trouble holding air!
 Why would this be the case?